clarkmcc/go-hubspot/generated/v3/properties/docs/PropertyCreate.md

 `func (o *PropertyCreate) HasFormField() bool`

 HasFormField returns a boolean if a field has been set.

+### GetExternalOptions

+`func (o *PropertyCreate) GetExternalOptions() bool`

+GetExternalOptions returns the ExternalOptions field if non-nil, zero value otherwise.

+### GetExternalOptionsOk

+`func (o *PropertyCreate) GetExternalOptionsOk() (*bool, bool)`

+GetExternalOptionsOk returns a tuple with the ExternalOptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExternalOptions

+`func (o *PropertyCreate) SetExternalOptions(v bool)`

+SetExternalOptions sets ExternalOptions field to given value.

+### HasExternalOptions

+`func (o *PropertyCreate) HasExternalOptions() bool`

+HasExternalOptions returns a boolean if a field has been set.

+### GetReferencedObjectType

+`func (o *PropertyCreate) GetReferencedObjectType() string`

+GetReferencedObjectType returns the ReferencedObjectType field if non-nil, zero value otherwise.

+### GetReferencedObjectTypeOk

+`func (o *PropertyCreate) GetReferencedObjectTypeOk() (*string, bool)`

+GetReferencedObjectTypeOk returns a tuple with the ReferencedObjectType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReferencedObjectType

+`func (o *PropertyCreate) SetReferencedObjectType(v string)`

+SetReferencedObjectType sets ReferencedObjectType field to given value.

+### HasReferencedObjectType

+`func (o *PropertyCreate) HasReferencedObjectType() bool`

+HasReferencedObjectType returns a boolean if a field has been set.

+### GetCalculationFormula

+`func (o *PropertyCreate) GetCalculationFormula() string`

+GetCalculationFormula returns the CalculationFormula field if non-nil, zero value otherwise.

+### GetCalculationFormulaOk

+`func (o *PropertyCreate) GetCalculationFormulaOk() (*string, bool)`

+GetCalculationFormulaOk returns a tuple with the CalculationFormula field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCalculationFormula

+`func (o *PropertyCreate) SetCalculationFormula(v string)`

+SetCalculationFormula sets CalculationFormula field to given value.

+### HasCalculationFormula

+`func (o *PropertyCreate) HasCalculationFormula() bool`

+HasCalculationFormula returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)